 Welcome to Mexico, home to the largest Spanish-speaking city in the world.
 Mexico City is one of the most important financial centres in the Americas, with the country being classed as an ‘upper middle income’ economy by the World Bank.
 It’s a particularly open economy, actively encouraging commercial interaction with other countries, but this keeps competition fierce (so know your unique selling proposition).

-If you’re interested in doing business in Mexico, you can find more information on our dedicated North America website.
+If you’re interested in doing business in Mexico, you can find more information on our dedicated Latin America offices.
 Just click on the ‘Mexico’ tab.

 Getting to Mexico

 The best way to get to Mexico City is via Los Angeles.
 You can fly direct to LAX with Air New Zealand, Qantas and United Airlines.
 The fastest you’ll get to Mexico with one stop will be 19 hours.

 Late winter is the traditional tourist season of Mexico, with summer often being unbearably hot.
 In coastal areas, September to mid-October is hurricane season.
 December to February you’ll find great hotel deals and the cooler weather may be better for a business trip.